You might have used Google to find out the best mental health movies, and here we are.

 Charlie is coping with the recent suicide of his best friend and struggling to fit in at school.
 He is taken under the wing of two seniors, Patrick and his stepsister Sam, who introduce him to their circle of friends and help him navigate the challenges of adolescence.

 Throughout the narrative, Charlie grapples with past traumas and his own psychological struggles, which are gradually unveiled.
-The movie sensitively explores issues such as depression, anxiety and the importance of seeking help and support.
+The movie sensitively explores issues such as depression and anxiety and the importance of seeking help and support.

-“The Perks of Being a Wallflower” resonated with audiences, becoming a cult favourite for its honest exploration of the universal struggles of growing up.
+“The Perks of Being a Wallflower” resonated with audiences and became a cult favorite for its honest exploration of the universal struggles of growing up.

 8. We Need to Talk About Kevin

-“We Need to Talk About Kevin” is a psychological thriller film released in 2011, directed by Lynne Ramsay.
+“We Need to Talk About Kevin” is a psychological thriller film directed by Lynne Ramsay and released in 2011.

 It is a story about a woman grappling with the aftermath of a horrific incident perpetrated by her teenage son, Kevin.
 The film employs a non-linear narrative structure, jumping between different time periods to piece together the events leading up to the tragedy.